ebeatty1/install/README.md

 # Install
 Automates the normal initial setup of personal Linux machines.
 Designed to work with Manjaro Linux, but likely works on other Arch-based distributions (or, more generally, any machine that has pacman installed).
-Also contains instructions for automating the update process.

 ## Dependencies
 `pacman`